 Another problem is, sometimes students can’t afford expensive notebooks, books, calculators, and geometry boxes.

 So, as a teacher, your job is to make a level-playing-field for all students.
+You should maintain a kids schedule and to-do list teaching aids for better interaction.
 Make them feel like they are treated equally.
-You don’t have to worry about buying new school stuff because you may have purchased them in the previous year.
+You don’t have to worry about buying new school stuff because you may have purchased the essential items of first year teachers must haves in the previous year.

 Still, if something is missing, then buying them will be your utmost duty.
 If you think you don’t have enough to buy some school supplies, then you can ask for some funding from the school district.